(No ratings)

 More than just one of the five senses, the eyes are heavily relied upon to communicate, work, and get around every day.
 It's important to have regular eye exams for vision stays in good shape for years to come.

 Dr. Stephen Paul Yoon, MD graduated from Duke University School of Medicine in 2019.
 He completed residency at Baylor College of Medicine Affiliated Hospitals.
-He has a state license in Maryland.
+He is certified by the Ophthalmology, American Board of Ophthalmology and has a state license in Maryland.

 Medical School: Duke University School of Medicine (2019)